sergioenterprisedb/pgd-demo/README.md

 # Description
-In this demo I'll show how to create a Vagrant environment with EDB Postgres Distributed 5.x (PGD) installed and upgrade an EDB Postgres Advanced Server 14 (EPAS 14.x) environment to an EPAS 15.x without downtime.
+In this demo I'll show how to create a Vagrant environment with [EDB Postgres Distributed] (https://www.enterprisedb.com/products/edb-postgres-distributed) 5.x (PGD) installed and upgrade an EDB Postgres Advanced Server 14 (EPAS 14.x) environment to an EPAS 15.x without downtime.
+You can find the documentation of EDB Postgres Distributed [here](https://www.enterprisedb.com/docs/pgd/latest/)

 This environment will contain 6 VM's:
 ```
 > vagrant status